PS Waimarie

-The Paddle Steamer Waimarie is an historic riverboat based on the Whanganui River in New Zealand.
+The Paddle Steamer Waimarie is a historic riverboat based on the Whanganui River in New Zealand.
 She is the only coal–fired paddle steamer still operating in New Zealand.
 Waimarie was built in 1899 by Yarrow & Co. in London and transported to New Zealand in kitset form to be assembled at Whanganui.
 She operated on the Whanganui River for 49 years before being laid up.
 In 1952 she sank at her moorings and lay in the mud for the next 40 years.

 However, in 1993 Waimarie was raised from the riverbed, and a six year restoration effort led to her return to service in 2000.
 PS Waimarie is now a popular tourist attraction in Whanganui, with 2 hour cruises on the river available most days during the summer season.

 History

 This paddle steamer was ordered by the Wanganui Settlers' River Steamship Co, and built as a kitset by Yarrow shipbuilders in London in 1899.
 She was shipped to Wanganui in 64 crates plus the boiler, and was assembled by David Murray & Co in March 1900.
 On 29 June, she took a party of about 100 people 61 km upstream to a meeting at Koriniti on a trial run, and commenced regular services to Pipiriki three weeks later.
 For the first two years, she was named PS Aotea.

 The company operating the new vessel was in competition with existing passenger, mail and cargo services on the river operated by Alexander Hatrick, who at that time was Mayor of Wanganui.
 Hatrick had a well-established business on the river, and had been carrying large numbers of passengers to Pipiriki, on a tourist route promoted as "The Rhine of Maoriland" into the interior of New Zealand.
 The Wanganui Settlers' River Steamship Co could not sustain the competition and Hatrick's company purchased the Aotea in 1902.
 She was then renamed Waimarie, a Māori-language word meaning "peaceful waters".

 The Waimarie operated a regular service on the 88 km route between Wanganui and Pipiriki for 49 years, carrying cargo, mail and passengers.
 The opening of the Whanganui River Road in 1935 reduced the demand for river transport, and the Waimarie, needing her boiler replaced, ceased running in 1949.
 In 1952, she sank at her moorings in Wanganui.